zaidalyafeai/tensorflowjs-binary/README.md

 # TensorFlow.js example to classify binary classes

 We use tensorflowjs to to train directly from the browser of the client.
 The images are collected from the webcam of the client.
+This code is an editted version of https://github.com/tensorflow/tfjs-examples/tree/master/webcam-transfer-learning

 ## Getting Started